 A few scenes are pretty up there, such as the opening, and what happens to Goat after he is killed.

 Paranoia Fuel: In one of the closing scenes, by the point when you've gotten used to all the jump-scares that the game throws at you... there's a level where NOTHING comes out.

 Polished Port: The original Xbox* found in Doom 3: Limited Collector's Edition and Doom 3: Resurrection of Evil and Xbox LIVE Arcade* also found in Doom 3: BFG Edition versions of The Ultimate Doom and Doom II: Hell on Earth are faithful ports of the PC version.
 Unlike the other console ports, nothing was sacrificed during the transition, and runs on a solid frame-rate.
-The original Xbox version also includes a new secret for each game (and Resurrection of Evil includes the Master Levels for Doom II) while the XBLA version of Doom II has a new "No Rest for the Living" episode.
+The original Xbox version also includes a new secret level for each game (and Resurrection of Evil includes the Master Levels for Doom II) while the XBLA version of Doom II has a new "No Rest for the Living" episode.
 There are some game-breaking bugs (crashing, being trapped in certain areas of a map or stuck in objects), and in the original Xbox version, due how classic cheat codes are handled, players may accidentally activate a cheat while holding the sprint button.
-The XBLA version averts many of the issues found in the original Xbox version, and has update visuals for 1080p.
+The XBLA version averts many of the issues found in the original Xbox version, and has updated visuals for 1080p.
 PlayStation 3 owners got a more definitive collection with Doom Classic Complete, containing the XBLA versions of Doom and Doom II, as well as Final Doom and the Master Levels for Doom II.

 The PlayStation version combined both Doom and Doom II into one, featured new lighting effects, and changed the rockin' soundtrack for some dark and ambient music to give these games the feeling of a survival horror game.
 It also featured Doom II monsters in the original Doom when played on Ultra-Violence or higher.